IPacketClassifier

 module interface

-This module interface is implemented by packet classifier modules.
+Interface for packet classifier modules.
 A packet classifier is a passive module which has one passive input and multiple active outputs.
-Packets pushed into the passive input are passed through to one of the active outputs without any delay and reordering.
+Packets pushed into the passive input are passed through to one of the active outputs without any delay or reordering.

 Inheritance diagram